English for Speakers of Other Languages (ESOL)

 0 credits, Not Offered Every Term

-English language learners at all levels improve their reading fluency and expand and solidify their English vocabulary as needed for more advanced ESOL and everyday life.
-Required: Student Petition.
+English language learners at all levels improve their reading fluency and expand and solidify their English vocabulary as needed for higher-level academics and everyday life.
+(Aligns with the Oregon Adult English Language Proficiency Standards, Levels 2-4; and Oregon Adult College and Career Readiness Reading Fundamentals) Required: Student Petition.

 ESOL-068 Basic Computer Skills for English Language Learners